stg-tud/apsa/2019/2-Java-Bytecode/Bytecode.md

 > [Java Bytecode is ...]
 A hardware- and operating system-independent binary format, known as the class file format [^JavaSpec].

-^ Java Bytecode is interpreted by a Java Virtual Machine.
+Java Bytecode is interpreted by a Java Virtual Machine.

+The Java Virtual Machine is a stack machine; i.e., all (except one) operations are preformed on the stack.
+For example, to add two values both values first have to be put on the stack.
+The result is then either further processed or stored in a local register.

 ---